AdobeDocs/cloudmanager-api-docs/src/pages/guides/getting-started/create-api-integration.md

 5. Under the Experience Cloud section select `Cloud Manager` and then click `Next`.

 6. Generate or Upload a key pair.
 Click either `Generate keypair` or `Next`.
+If you generate a key pair, be sure to retain the downloaded file -- it **cannot** be recovered if lost and you will have to generate a new key pair.

 7. Select one of the Product Profiles to assign the integration to a [specific Cloud Manager role](https://www.adobe.com/go/aem_cloud_mrg_usersroles_en).